seattletimes/opensesme/README.md

 #####OPTIONS

 `-c [filename]`
 	use the `configcheck` function to check the given configuration file, then exit

 `-f [filename]`
 	run opensesme with the given configuration file, then exit

+#####INCLUDED FILES

+- opensesme.sh - the main script
+- README.md - this file
+- test.conf - a sample configuration file
+- logrotate.d/opensesme - a configuration file for use with logrotate, to rotate the opensesme log file.
+Typically placed in /etc/logrotate.d/

 #####PLANNED IMPROVEMENTS